Ronald Zubar: New York Red Bulls

 On 24 July 2016, during the third Hudson River Derby match of the season; Zubar scored his club's second goal of the match en route to a 4–1 victory over New York City FC.

 Zubar was released by the Red Bulls at the end of the 2016 season.

 International career

 Zubar has represented France at under-16, under-17, under-18 and under-21 level.
 He was part of the French under-17 side which reached the final of the 2002 European Under-17 Championships.

-He has represented Guadeloupe, which is the French overseas department he is originally from, at full international level though.
-As they are not a FIFA member and part of France, he is still eligible to play for France at senior level too.
+He has represented Guadeloupe, which is the French overseas department he is originally from, at senior international level.

 Personal life

 His younger brother, Stéphane and his cousin Claude Dielna are also professional footballers.